Greens of Bosnia and Herzegovina

-The Greens of Bosnia and Herzegovina (Zeleni Bosne i Hercegovine, Zeleni BiH) is a Bosnian green political party.
+The Greens of Bosnia and Herzegovina (Zeleni Bosne i Hercegovine, Zeleni BiH) was a Bosnian green political party.

 History

 The party was founded in 2004.
 The Greens also seek to strengthen their relations with other Green Parties, such as the European Green Party and NGOs in Bosnia-Herzegovina, like the peace-movement, the women's movement, the youth and student's movement, environmental organizations and labour unions.

 Ideology and policies

 The party advocates on the following policies: